Towards Interpretable Visual Decoding with Attention to Brain Representations: Related Work

 \section{Related Work}

-\paragraph{Brain Decoding with Deep Generative Models.} With the rise of deep generative modeling, decoding has progressed from simple classification to photorealistic reconstructions that leverage powerful image priors.
+\paragraph{Brain Decoding with Deep Generative Models.} Early pioneering work demonstrated that fMRI signals could be decoded into continuous visual experiences by treating reconstruction as a stimulus identification task.
+For example, \citet{nishimoto2011reconstructing} used a motion-energy encoding model and Bayesian inference to retrieve viewed movie clips from a large library of candidates.
+With the rise of deep generative modeling, decoding has progressed from classification to photorealistic reconstructions that leverage powerful image priors.
 Early GAN-based pipelines established the feasibility of mapping brain signals into deep feature spaces and synthesizing images \citep{seeliger2018generative, shen2019end, shen2019deep, cheng2023reconstructing, cortex2img_pmlr-v227-gu24a}.
-Latent diffusion has since become the dominant image prior, with several methods steering Stable Diffusion via fMRI-predicted image/text latents \citep{lin2022mindreader,chen2023seeing,ozcelik2023,scotti2023reconstructing,Takagi_2023_CVPR,zeng2024controllable}.
-Contemporary systems extend this recipe with different controllers and training regimes \citep{xia2024dream, han2024mindformer, huo2024neuropictor,Li_2025}; and cross-subject generalization \citep{10.5555/3692070.3693864,wang2024mindbridge, gong2025mindtuner}.
-Despite this progress, most pipelines still route brain activity through intermediate vision or vision–language feature bottlenecks to guide generations, a design choice our \emph{NeuroAdapter} method avoids by conditioning the latent diffusion model directly on brain representations in order to make the process more Interpretable.
+Latent diffusion has since become the dominant image prior, with several methods steering Stable Diffusion via fMRI-predicted image/text latents \citep{lin2022mindreader, chen2023seeing, ozcelik2023, scotti2023reconstructing, Takagi_2023_CVPR, zeng2024controllable, wang2024decoding}.

-\paragraph{Interpretable Visual Decoding.} Different approaches have been developed to interpret the performance of and extract neuroscientific insights from the image decoding models.
-Some studies have examined how specific cortical areas affect reconstructions by training and testing on subsets of visual cortex areas \citep{shen2019end,shen2019deep,cheng2023reconstructing,ozcelik2023}.
-Other methods have looked into the representations of the latent diffusion models to examine when (diffusion steps) and where (model layer) low- and high-level image features emerge \citep{Takagi_2023_CVPR}.
-However, these approaches typically lack an explicit time-resolved view of which parts of the generated image are affected by brain signals.
-Our work addresses this exact gap by building a more interpretable pipeline using the cross-attention mechanism.
+Recent studies have experimented with different conditioning inputs, training regimes, or cross-subject alignment strategies \citep{xia2024dream, han2024mindformer, huo2024neuropictor, Li_2025, wang2024mindbridge, gong2025mindtuner}.
+In particular, \cite{ferrante2024through} has shown that aligning NSD subjects' fMRI into a shared functional space enables cross-subject reconstruction.
+Despite this progress, most pipelines still route brain activity through intermediate vision or vision-language feature bottlenecks to guide generations.
+The latest streamlined approach, Dynadiff \citep{Careil2025dynadiff}, moved towards a single-stage solution by using LoRA finetuning \citep{hu2022lora} for dynamic visual decoding from time-resolved fMRI signals.
+In contrast, our proposed \emph{NeuroAdapter} conditions the latent diffusion model directly on brain representations via cross-attention, enabling a more transparent and anatomically grounded interface between fMRI signals and the generative model.